 If you have found this article of interest, the Ascentor blog regularly carries articles about Information Assurance (IA) and cyber security issues.
 You might also like to keep in touch with Ascentor by receiving our quarterly newsletter .

-Should you wish to gain further security advice on List X or just generally improving your company’s cyber security maturity, please contact Dave James, MD at Ascentor.
+Should you wish to gain further security advice on List X or just generally improving your company’s cyber security maturity, please contact the team at Ascentor.

 Email: [email protected]